IUI (Intra-uterine insemination) is a fertility treatment that involves placing motile sperm inside the uterus close to your eggs when you ovulate.

 Pregnancy rates for IUI using donor sperm are around 25% per cycle.

-If you would like more information about IUI or any other fertility treatment, please do not hesitate to contact our friendly team.
-We will be happy to answer any questions you may have.
+If you’d like more information about IUI or any other fertility treatment, please don’t hesitate to contact our friendly team.
+Simply give us a call on 01761 434464 or email us at firstname.lastname@example.org We will be happy to answer any questions you may have.